 Therefore, this measure can be beneficial to assess the operational profitability of the business.

 David George and Alex Immerman, partners at the venture capital firm a16z highlighted, “A high gross margin is a preferred business feature.
 Higher gross margins allow for more percentage points of revenue to be spent on growth and product development.”

 Those same software companies’ products also might become outdated quickly, as technology evolves.

-For instance, Salesforce, among the most valuable software companies, in terms of market cap, by 2020 spent more than 46% of its revenues in sales and marketing.
+For instance, Salesforce, among the most valuable software companies, in terms of market cap, in 2020 spent more than 46% of its revenues on sales and marketing.

-As David George and Alex Immerman, further pointed out “higher gross margins also tend to translate to higher cash flow margin, and in a world where ‘how much runway do you have’ has become a (if not, the) preeminent question, cash is paramount.
+As David George and Alex Immerman, further pointed out “higher gross margins also tend to translate to higher cash flow margin, and in a world where ‘how much runway do you have’ has become an (if not, the) preeminent question, cash is paramount.
 For these reasons, high gross margin companies typically have higher revenue multiples than their low gross margin counterparts.“

 Less risk aversion more gross margins

-As Fred Wilson, from AVC pointed out in “The Great Public Market Reckoning,”
+As Fred Wilson, from AVC, pointed out in “The Great Public Market Reckoning,”